dje-dev/Ceres/Setup.md

 If Ceres launched run without a Ceres.json file in the working directory, the user will be prompted to enter the values of 4 required configuration settings.
-These will then be used to initialize a functional Ceres.json file, which can then be customzied at will using a text editor (or the SETOPT command in Ceres).
+These will then be used to initialize a functional Ceres.json file, which can then be customized at will using a text editor (or the SETOPT command in Ceres).

 The following is a complete [example](SetupExample.png) of this setup process, followed by a simple UCI search command using the newly configured settings.